Storm Search browser hijacker removal instructions

 How to avoid installation of potentially unwanted applications

 Programs and files should be downloaded only from official pages and through direct links.
 Third party downloaders, installers, unofficial sites, Peer-to-Peer networks such as torrent clients, eMule, and other channels of this kind can be used to distribute unwanted, even malicious applications and files.
 Unwanted downloads and installations can be prevented by declining offers to download or install unwanted apps before completing the process.
 These offers are often listed in "Custom", "Advanced" or other settings.
 Do not click ads that are displayed on dubious pages, since they can cause installation of unwanted software and open untrusted web pages.
 Remove any suspicious, unwanted extensions, plug-ins or add-ons already installed on the browser.
 Also remove programs of this kind that are installed on the operating system.
-If your computer is already infected with Storm Search, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.
+If your computer is already infected with Storm Search, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this browser hijacker.

 Storm Search browser hijacker asking for various permissions: